rishabhsaha/aks-secure-baseline/03-aad.md

    Kubernetes has [built-in, user-facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) like _admin_, _edit_, and _view_, generally to be applied at namespace levels, which can also be mapped to various Azure AD Groups.
 Likewise, if you know you'll have additional _custom_ Kubernetes roles created as part of your separation of duties authentication schema, you can create those security groups now as well.
 For this walk through, you do NOT need to map any of these additional roles.

-   In the [`user-facing-cluster-role-aad-group.yaml` file](./cluster-baseline-settings/user-facing-cluster-role-aad-group.yaml), is an example of how you could apply the built-in, user-facing roles at the cluster level (not any particular namespace).
-If for some reason, you need to provide cluster-wide _edit_ or _view_ permissions, or you needed to perform more cluster admin group bindings, you can uncomment the necessary resource(s) in the file and replace the `<replace-with-an-aad-group-object-id-for-this-cluster-role-binding>` placeholders with corresponding Azure AD security group Object ID you've selected.
+   In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-an-aad-group-object-id...>` placeholders with corresponding new or existing AD groups that map to their purpose for this cluster or namespace.
+You do not need to perform this action for this walk through; they are only here for your reference.
 By default, in this implementation, no additional _cluster_ roles will be bound other than `cluster-admin`.

-   :bulb: Alternatively, you can make these additional group associations to [Azure RBAC roles](https://docs.microsoft.com/azure/aks/manage-azure-rbac).
+   :bulb: Alternatively/Additionally, you can make some of these group associations to [Azure RBAC roles](https://docs.microsoft.com/azure/aks/manage-azure-rbac).
 At the time of this writing, this feature is still in _preview_.
-This allows you to treat Kubernetes Cluster API RBAC, in part, as if they were Azure RBAC roles, allowing you to manage cluster-level permissions as Azure resources (Azure Role Assignments) instead of Kubernetes `ClusterRoleBinding` resources.
-This reference implementation has not beed validated with that feature.
+This reference implementation has not been validated with that feature.

 ### Next step